Prince George, Duke of Kent: In popular culture

-The Duke's early life is dramatised in Stephen Poliakoff's television serial The Lost Prince (2003), a biography of the life of the Duke's younger brother John.
-In the film, the teenage Prince 'Georgie' is portrayed as sensitive, intelligent, artistic and almost uniquely sympathetic to his brother's plight.
-He is shown as detesting his time at the Royal Naval College and as having a difficult relationship with his austere father.
+George's early life is dramatised in Stephen Poliakoff's television serial The Lost Prince (2003), a biography of his younger brother John.
+In the production, the teenage Prince 'Georgie' is portrayed as sensitive, intelligent, artistic, and unusually sympathetic to John's difficulties.
+He is shown as detesting his time at the Royal Naval College and as having a strained relationship with his austere father.

-In May 2008, the BBC aired its Radio 4 comedy Hut 33, Series 2, Episode 1, titled "The Royal Visit".
-The main guest character for this episode was Duke of Kent, played by Michael Fenton-Stevens.
-The show is set at Bletchley Park with a team of code breakers.
-The Duke has been chosen to make an impromptu visit, and the code breakers have been told to hide all evidence of their real work and invent a story.
-"On no account should the Duke be told what really happens at Bletchley because he is a Nazi spy."
-He is also portrayed as promiscuous and bisexual, as he tries to gain sexual favours from one of the male staff, and one of the female characters recalls a previous liaison with the Duke.
+In May 2008, the BBC aired the Radio 4 comedy Hut 33, Series 2, Episode 1, titled "The Royal Visit".
+The main guest character in the episode is the Duke of Kent, played by Michael Fenton-Stevens.
+Set at Bletchley Park, the programme depicts a team of codebreakers instructed to conceal the nature of their work during an impromptu royal visit.
+Within the episode's comic narrative, the Duke is described as a Nazi spy and is portrayed as promiscuous and bisexual, attempting to obtain sexual favours from a male member of staff, while a female character recalls a previous liaison with him.

 Much of George's later life was outlined in the documentary film The Queen's Lost Uncle.
-He is a recurring character in the revival of Upstairs, Downstairs (2010/2012), played by Blake Ritson.
-He is portrayed as a caring brother, terrified of the mistakes that his family is making; later, he is portrayed as an appeaser of the German regime, but also as a supportive friend of Hallam Holland.
+He also appears as a recurring character in the revival of Upstairs, Downstairs (2010–2012), portrayed by Blake Ritson.
+In the series, he is depicted as a caring brother, anxious about the direction taken by his family, later as an appeaser of the German regime, and as a supportive friend of Hallam Holland.

-George and his eldest brother the Prince of Wales, later Edward VIII, are shown in Stephen Poliakoff's BBC television serial Dancing on the Edge (2013), in which they are portrayed as supporters of jazz and encouragers of Louis Lester's Jazz Band.
-A sexual attraction to Louis on George's part is also insinuated.
+George and his eldest brother, the Prince of Wales (later Edward VIII), appear in Poliakoff's BBC serial Dancing on the Edge (2013), in which they are shown as supporters of jazz and encouragers of Louis Lester's Jazz Band.
+A sexual attraction to Lester on George's part is also suggested.